 If the solution you require is truly unavailable, you can contact Datadog Support to request a feature.
 You may also wish to create your own solution by using the reference materials in this section.

 Partners and the Datadog Marketplace

-Additionally, you may also be a partner who wants to build on Datadog and contribute to the Datadog Marketplace or to Datadog’s community integrations.
-See the Partner program details for information about becoming a Datadog partner.
+You may also be a partner who wants to build on Datadog and contribute to the Datadog Marketplace or to Datadog’s community integrations.

 Creating your own solution